A-B Tech BLET is currently accepting applications for the next class, which begins July 21.

 - During the online enrollment process, you will complete a residency determination and receive a Residency Certification Number (RCN).
 You will need this unique number to complete the application and BLET enrollment process.
 The online application and printed application are both required.

-- Download an enrollment packet using the link at the bottom of the page, pick up a printed packet from the front desk at AB Tech’s Woodfin Campus during regular business hours, or contact Marty McNeely, Director of Law Enforcement Training, or Training Coordinator Jeff Augram at the phone numbers below.
+- Download an enrollment packet using the link at the bottom of the page, pick up a printed packet from the front desk at A-B Tech Woodfin during regular business hours, or contact Daryl Fisher, Director of Law Enforcement Training, at the phone number below.

 - The enrollment packet must be submitted to the BLET Director at least two (2) weeks prior to the course start date.
 Incomplete, late-submitted, or falsified packets may be declined at the discretion of the School Director.